java-native-access/jna/README.md

 Supported Platforms
 ===================
-JNA will build on most linux-like platforms with a reasonable set of GNU tools and a JDK.
+JNA will build on most Linux-like platforms with a reasonable set of GNU tools and a JDK.
 See the native [Makefile](https://raw.githubusercontent.com/java-native-access/jna/master/native/Makefile) for native configurations that have been built and tested.
 If your platform is supported by [libffi](http://en.wikipedia.org/wiki/Libffi), then chances are you can build JNA for it.

 Pre-built platform support may be found [here](https://github.com/java-native-access/jna/tree/master/lib/native).